LucasTempass/Books-I-am-Reading/README.md

 * Mastering Software Testing with JUnit 5 by Boni Garcia (2020).
 * Java 11 Cookbook by Nick S. and Mohamed S. (2020).
 * Java Unit Testing with JUnit 5 Test Driven Development by Shekhar G., Rahul S. (2020).
+* Mastering Unit Testing Using Mockito and JUnit by Sujoy Acharya (2020).
+* Design Patterns and Best Practices in Java by Kamalmeet S., Adrian I. and Lucian-Paul Torje (2020).
+* Clean Architecture by Robert C. Martin (2020/21).

+### 2021

+* Domain-Driven Design by Eric Evans (2021).
+* Beginning Spring Boot 2.0 Applications and Microservices by K. Siva Prasad Reddy (2021).
+* Hands-on full stack development with Spring Boot 2 and React by Juha Hinkula (2021).
+* Learning Spring Boot 2.0 - Second Edition by Greg L. Turnquist(2021).
+* Spring 5 Design Patterns by Dinesh Rajput (2021).
+* Mastering Spring Boot 2.0 by Dinesh Rajput (2021).
+* Spring Boot 2.0 Projects Build production-grade reactive applications and microservices by Mohamed S. Sadakath (2021).